Mircea-s-classes/intro-to-github-fundamentals-Tajdari-S/Readme.md

 ## My Profile README

 Hi there!
-I'm **Tajdari**, a learner exploring the world of software.
+I'm **Tajdari**, a learner exploring the world of hardware.

-### Interests
-- Web development
-- Machine learning
-- Open source communities

 ### Current Projects
 - [ ] Build a personal portfolio site